The Sacrament of Baptism

 1. Scheduling a Baptism:

 a.
-Initial Contact- To schedule a baptism, please contact the Parish Office at 225.766.2431.
-Please ask to speak with Mrs. Charmaine Biossat.
+Initial Contact- To schedule a baptism, please contact Patience Appleton in the Parish Office.
 She serves as coordinator of all baptism registration and documentation.
-While a phone call is preferred, you may also email her at email@example.com
+Please email her at email@example.com

 b.
 Person(s) Making Contact- The only persons who can schedule a baptism are the parents of the child or other legal adult guardian.
 Requests from any other person, such as grandparents, prospective godparents, and so on will not be accepted.
 (See Baptism Registration Form, at the end of this document.)